Nava Kailasam: Temples

-Sage agasthiyar was doing penance in the podhikai hills.
-One of his prime disciples was urOmacha munivar.
-He prayed Lord pashupathi to get liberation.
-The Lord wanted to bless this to him through his guru agasthiyar. agasthiyar put nine flowers in the river and asked uromacha munivar to install a shiva lingam as kailasha nathar, wherever the flowers dock on the bank and finally bathe and worship the Lord in the place where the river joins the ocean, by doing so he would get what he wished.
-Adhering to his guru's words, munivar worshipped the Stain-throated Lord in the nine places where the nine flowers stopped in the form of shiva lingam and finally bathed in the place where thamiraparani joined the ocean and got liberated.
-These nine abodes are called nava kayilayam.
+Sage Agasthiyar was performing penance in the Podhikai Hills.
+One of his prime disciples was Uromacha Munivar.
+He prayed to Lord Pashupathi to attain liberation.
+The Lord desired to bestow this blessing upon him through his guru, Agasthiyar.
+Agasthiyar placed nine flowers in the river and instructed Uromacha Munivar to install a Shiva Lingam as Kailasha Nathar wherever the flowers settled on the riverbank.
+Finally, Munivar was to bathe and worship the Lord at the spot where the river meets the ocean.
+By following these instructions, he would attain his desired outcome.
+Remaining faithful to his guru's words, Munivar worshipped the Lord, with the nine flowers transforming into Shiva Lingams at the nine locations where they came to rest.
+Ultimately, he bathed at the point where Thamiraparani merged with the ocean and achieved liberation.
+These nine divine abodes are known as Nava Kayilayam.

 These nine Siva temples are located uniquely on the river bed of Thamirabarani river.
 They are: